Ribhay27/time-series-forecasting-benchmark/README.md

 Additional engineering tools will be introduced only where they meaningfully support reproducibility, experimentation, or deployment.

+## Source:
+Open Power System Data — Time Series
+Version: 2020-10-06
+Primary source: ENTSO-E Transparency Platform

+The raw dataset is not stored in this repository.

+Run the data ingestion script to download and extract Germany's hourly electricity demand series.

 ## Research Principles

 This project follows several rules: